Want your union to get off to a positive start? Check out these great eco friendly wedding ideas!

 As for the cake, keep in mind that many weddings waste mounds of it.
 Have you ever seen the entire cake devoured?
 As delicious as they may be, the fact is that after eating for hours on end, guests are usually too full by the time the cake comes to eat much of it.
 Keep it small, keep it simple, keep it sustainable!

-This is the easy bit–there are endless options for creating a wonderful centrepieces, from using locally grown flowers in pitchers to long branches of evergreens.
+This is the easiest part of finding eco friendly wedding ideas – there are endless options for creating a wonderfully sustainable centrepieces, from using locally grown flowers in pitchers to long branches of evergreens.
 Guests can find their seats by searching for their names printed on seeded paper (as above), or even written on smooth, locally sourced pebbles.

-Try to avoid table cloths, as these need washing, and that uses energy.
+They may look pretty, but try to avoid tablecloths, as these need washing, and that uses energy.
 Instead, keep it bare with polished wood, or for an added decorative touch, use strips of eco-friendly burlap or hemp to show guests where their table is, as in the example below.

 Gifts for Suburbanites